zwan0202/double-spend-attack/README.md

 - For attacker, select `2` to perform double spend attack, runs `1` hour

+- For observer, select `3` to do manual operation

 ### Config

 In `constant.py`

+- `DSA_DURATION` : Set duration of double spend attack in `second`, will stop DSA after timeout

 - `DSA_TIMEOUT` : Set double spend attack timeout in `second`, will terminate current DSA and start a new one